Aliceindev/Aliceindev/README.md

 - 👩 I'm 18 years old and I intend to focus on programming daily

+- 👩‍💻 Higher education in Computer Science 1/8

 - 🔥 Back-end and Front-end developer

-- 🔭 I am currently studying Systems Development
+- 🔭 Technician trained in Systems Development

 <!--- 🎗 Pronoun **She/her 😜**-->